 Focus on Spanish cinematography from the 1890s to the present, as related to cultural mythology and the social and political problems of Spain.
-Film will be analyzed as historical documentary as well as aesthetic expression.
+Film will be analyzed as historical documentary and aesthetic expression.
+Offered fall.

 HUM 109 The Art of Flamenco in Society and Culture (3) [El arte flamenco en la sociedad y la cultura]